-- The Prime Minister, ministers and other senior decision-makers. - Other government agencies, including the Ministry of Foreign Affairs and Trade, the Ministry of Defence and the New Zealand Police. - The New Zealand Customs Service and Immigration New Zealand.
+- The Prime Minister, ministers and other senior decision-makers. - Other government agencies, including the Ministry of Foreign Affairs and Trade, the Ministry of Defence, the New Zealand Defence Force, the New Zealand Police, the New Zealand Customs Service and Immigration New Zealand.